ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-7}

-For information about who to contact, see [Getting help and support](/docs/vpc?topic=vpc-getting-help).
+For more information about who to contact, see [Getting help and support](/docs/vpc?topic=vpc-getting-help).
 Provide as much information as you can, including error messages, screen captures, and API error codes and responses.
 Include any messages from the VPC and the file storage service.

 ## File share management questions